krek0/pineapple-ml/README.md

 # Pineapple ML
-A small "mini" ml implementation in ocaml
+A small "mini ml" interpreter in ocaml

 The project is not yet usable

 # How to use